-Day 4 of deliberations in case of officer who shot Castile
+Still no verdict for Minnesota officer who shot Castile

 Yanez made statements to a supervisor after the shooting and to investigators the next day that, on the surface, seem to indicate he never saw Castile’s gun.
 The statements to the supervisor were captured on Yanez’s squad-car video.
 That audio was played multiple times at trial, as was the video of the shooting.

 Prosecutors argued that other evidence shows Castile could not have had his hand on the gun when he was shot.
-They noted that one of Yanez’s bullets grazed Castile’s trigger finger and that there was no bullet hole in his shorts, where he carried the gun, nor any damage to the weapon.
+They noted that one of Yanez’s bullets grazed Castile’s trigger finger and that there was no bullet hole in his shorts nor any damage to the weapon.

 Prosecutors also argued Yanez had other reasonable options, including ordering Castile to put his hands on the steering wheel.